 PMAXSW-Maximum of Packed Signed Word Integers (Continued)

-#AC(0) (64-bit operations only.)
-If alignment checking is enabled and an
+- #PF(fault-code) For a page fault. - #AC(0) (64-bit operations only.)
+If alignment checking is enabled and an unaligned memory reference is made.

 PMAXUB-Maximum of Packed Unsigned Byte Integers